University of Wisconsin Stout | Wisconsin's Polytechnic University

 An individual must be a continuing student or have received official acceptance from the appropriate admissions office.

 Students interested in auditing courses must receive prior approval from the instructor of the class.
+Customized Instruction section courses are not permitted to audit.

 Stout students are charged regular tuition for audited courses including special fees.